m-r-urbanic/2-Porfolio-Web/README.md

 https://m-r-urbanic.github.io/2-Portfolio-Web/

 After opening the page in your browser, you can use the "About Me", "My Work", and "Contact Me" buttons in the navegation bar to go to each section.
-If you click any of the items in the "My Work" section, you will be taken to the source image for that item.
+The first image leads to my first group porject, the 'Gaming Holidays' webpage.
+If you click any of the other items in the "My Work" section, you will be taken to the source image for that item.

 The webpage will adjust as the screen size changes.